Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-When Jayesh recycles paper it turns right back into trees
+Tht legendary Thunderbird is Jayesh's pet bird.

-Updated on: [31/1/2025]
+Updated on: [1/2/2025]
 <!-- #jokeEnd -->